 This obviously produces another indication that your trade may be approaching an inflection point and turn against you as you approach the upper demarcation lines.

-Every time the high or low of the bar touches either bands, top or bottom, a intersection dot is produced.
-These dots are blue/white if they are touching the inside 5 bars band and red/white/blue or green/white/blue if they are touching the upper or lower, 20 day bar, longer length time period channel.
+Every time the high or low of the bar touches either bands, top or bottom, an intersection dot is produced.
+These dots are blue/white if they are touching the inside 5 bars band and red/white/blue or green/white/blue if they are touching the upper or lower, 20-day bar, longer length time period channel.

 These double dots produce entry and exit signals with the greatest potential.
-The exception to this statement is when stocks are in very strong trends and continually bounce off of the upper or lower limits of the longer term channel.
+The exception to this statement is when stocks are very strong trends and continually bounce off of the upper or lower limits of the long term channel.